lauzingaretti/LinkHD/README.md

 library(linkHD)

-To illustrate the LinkHD capabilities we used a public data from TARA Ocean experidition as well as from the ruminal metataxonomic communities (including bactera, archaea and protozoa data).
+To illustrate the LinkHD capabilities we used a public data from TARA Ocean expedition (https://oceans.taraexpeditions.org/en/m/about-tara/les-expeditions/tara-oceans/) and from the ruminal metataxonomic communities (including bactera, archaea and protozoa data).
 Both dataset are including in the package.

 data(Rumynotipes)